dreag2121/Program-keeps/README.md

 - *krita-x64-5.0.2-setup.exe - https://download.kde.org/stable/krita/5.1.1/krita-x64-5.1.1-setup.exe - (https://krita.org/en/)
 	- DESCRIPTION - Krita is a professional FREE and open source painting program.
 It is made by artists that want to see affordable art tools for everyone.
+- RawTherapee
+  - DESCRIPTION - used to edit raw files

 ---
 ***Notes***